On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Introduction

 For an integer $r\geq 2$, an \textit{$r$-uniform hypergraph} (in short, \textit{$r$-graph}) $H$ consists of a vertex set $V(H)$ and an edge set $E(H)\subseteq \binom{V(H)}{r}$, that is, every edge is an $r$-element subset of $V(H)$.
 Given a family $\C F$ of $r$-graphs, the \emph{Tur\'an number} of $\C F$, denoted by $\ex(n;\C F)$, is defined as the maximum number of edges in an $n$-vertex $r$-graph containing no element of $\C F$ as a subgraph.

-In this note, we focus on the family $\C F^{(r)}(s,k)$, consisting of all $r$-graphs with $k$ edges and at most $s$ vertices.
+In this paper, we focus on the family $\C F^{(r)}(s,k)$, consisting of all $r$-graphs with $k$ edges and at most $s$ vertices.
 Brown, Erd\H{o}s and S\'os~\cite{71BES} initiated the systematic investigation of the function

 They showed that

 If $t:=(rk-s)/(k-1)$ is an interger, i.e. $s=rk-tk+t$, then $f^{(r)}(n;rk-tk+t,k)=\Theta (n^t)$.
 In the sequel, we are mainly interested in the case when $t=2$; thus $s=rk-2k+2$ and the magnitude of the function is $\Theta (n^2)$.
 A natural question here is whether the limit